CQCL/hugr/specification/hugr.md

       basis: [Z, Z]
   - name: SU2
     description: "One qubit unitary matrix"
-    signature:
+    args: # per-node values passed to the type-scheme interpreter, but not used in signature
+      - matrix: Opaque(complex_matrix,2,2)
+    signature:  # using default type scheme interpreter
       inputs: [[null, Q]]
       outputs: [[null, Q]]
-    args: # These will be passed to the type-scheme interpreter, but ignored
-      - matrix: Opaque(complex_matrix,2,2)
   - name: MatMul
     description: "Multiply matrices of statically-known size"
-    args:
+    args:  # per-node values passed to type-scheme-interpreter and used in signature
       - i: U64
       - j: U64
       - k: U64
-    signature:
+    signature:  # using default type scheme interpreter
       inputs: [["a", Array<i>(Array<j>(F64))], ["b", Array<j>(Array<k>(F64))]]
       outputs: [[null, Array<i>(Array<k>(F64))]]
+  - name: max_float
+    description: "Variable number of inputs"
+    args:
+      - n: U64
+    signature:
+      function: with_repeats  # Name used to look up compute_signature impl in registry
+      inputs: [[null, F64, n]] # input is repeated n times
+      outputs: [[null, F64, 1]]
   - name: ArrayConcat
     description: "Concatenate two arrays.
-Must provide a compute_signature implementation."
+Resource provides a compute_signature implementation."
-    args: # These will be passed to compute_signature
+    args:
       - t: Type  # Classic or Quantum
       - i: U64
       - j: U64
     # inputs could be: Array<i>(t), Array<j>(t)
     # outputs would be, in principle: Array<i+j>(t)
-    # However the YAML type-scheme interpreter does not support such addition,
+    # - but default type scheme interpreter does not support
-    # hence (the lack of a signature means) we must provide
-    # a Rust compute_signature function instead
+    # No signature block: will look up a compute_signature based on resource name
-  - name: max_float
-    description: "Variable number of inputs"
-    args:
-      - n: U64
-    signature:
-      scheme_type: with_repeats
-      inputs: [[null, F64, n]] # input is repeated n times
-      outputs: [[null, F64, 1]]
 ```

 The declaration of the `args` uses a language that is a distinct, simplified